mmoundraty/cse15l-lab-reports2/labreport2.md

 ## Part 3

-I didn't know that I could access a terminal from a computer from a different location using ssh.
+In lab 2, I didn't know that I could access a terminal from a computer from a different location using ssh.
-I did not know I could use Java to make my own search engine.
+What I also learned in lab report 3 was that I did not know I could use Java to make my own search engine.